juanmescobedo/hugo-webpage/content/home/experience.md

     date_start: '2020-08-15'
     date_end: '2021-05-31'
     description: |2-
-        * I led a team of three interns in a text mining project on political speeches
+        * Led a team of three interns in a text mining project on political speeches, developing leadership and management skills.
-        * I systematized and processed +6000 records on conferences given by the President of Mexico
+        * Built from scratch a large dataset on presidential conferences, developing skills in design and research.
-        * I delivered weekly reports to the Head of the Data Science Unit, Ph.D.
+        * Delivered weekly reports to the Head of the Data Science Unit, Ph.D.
 Sebastián Garrido de Sierra

 design:
   columns: '2'